 Via these people, knowledge spread far and wide.
 Then the ahaadeeth were compiled in books and the numbers of students increased who occupied themselves with memorizing them and writing them down; then knowledge spread throughout the earth.
 Most of the people were religiously-committed and aware, and this prevented anyone from speaking without knowledge or claiming to be a scholar when he was not qualified to describe himself as such.
 Then differences because widespread and people became involved in the field of knowledge who would have been better off refraining from it.
 But by the wisdom of Allaah the religion was regulated and preserved by imams whom the ummah agreed that they were leaders and knowledgeable and that they had reached the utmost degree of knowledge of rulings and fatwas.
 Allaah caused them to become well known and their virtue spread throughout the world.
 Students flocked to them to learn and study, and their views were compiled in books.
-The opinions of the Sunni schools of thought which followed the truth of the Qur'aan and Sunnah and which rejected innovations in religion (bid'ah), according to what was transmitted by the students of these great scholars, so the views of each imaam became a madhhab that is followed.
+The opinions of the Sunni schools of thought which followed the truth of the Qur'aan and Sunnah and which rejected innovations in religion (bid'ah), according to what was transmitted by the students of the great imams, were recorded according to what was transmitted by the students of the great scholars, so the views of each imaam became a madhhab that is followed.